ansible-community/katacoda-scenarios/fixing-a-bug/finish.md

 As with Ansible, this course is open source.

-Feedback can give given via a [GitHub Issue](https://github.com/ansible-community/katacoda-scenarios/issues/new)
+As this is something new, we really need *your* feedback, join the [discussion](https://github.com/ansible-collections/overview/discussions/119)

-The source can be found at [ansible-community/katacoda-scenarios](https://github.com/ansible-community/katacoda-scenarios)
+Found a bug, the source can be found at [ansible-community/katacoda-scenarios](https://github.com/ansible-community/katacoda-scenarios)